micmejia/bible-dump/AMPC/Hebrews/Heb 13.md

 Remember your leaders _and_ superiors in authority [for it was they] who brought to you the Word of God.
-Observe attentively _and_ consider their manner of living (the outcome of their well-spent lives) and imitate their faith ([^h]their conviction that God exists and is the Creator and Ruler of all things, the Provider and Bestower of eternal salvation through Christ, and their [^i]leaning of the entire human personality on God in absolute trust and confidence in His power, wisdom, and goodness).
+Observe attentively _and_ consider their manner of living (the outcome of their well-spent lives) and imitate their faith (their conviction that God exists and is the Creator and Ruler of all things, the Provider and Bestower of eternal salvation through Christ, and their leaning of the entire human personality on God in absolute trust and confidence in His power, wisdom, and goodness).